Confocal Fluorescence Microscope

 tt = createTimeTagger()

 The Time Tagger hardware allows you to specify a trigger level voltage for each input channel.
-This trigger level, always applies for both, raising and falling edges of an input pulse.
+This trigger level, always applies for both, rising and falling edges of an input pulse.
 Whenever the signal level crosses this trigger level, the Time Tagger detects this as an event and stores the timestamp.
 It is convenient to set the trigger level to half a signal amplitude.
 For example, if your laser sync output provides pulses of 0.2 Volt amplitude, we set the trigger level to 0.1 V on this channel.
 The default trigger level is 0.5 Volt.

 tt.setTriggerLevel(PIXEL_START_CH, 0.5) tt.setTriggerLevel(LASER_CH, 0.1)